CourtneyDM/smu-class-repo/01-Class-Content/07-firebase/01-Activities/05-signin-sessionstorage/README.md

 ## Instructions

-* Now reconfigure you're app to use session storage instead!
+* Now reconfigure your app to use session storage instead!
 (You should be following along with your instructor for this one.)